MicrosoftDocs/learn/learn-pr/azure/cna-build-iot-service/includes/6-exercise-integrate-azure-cosmos-db-iot-data-pipelines.md

 In this exercise, you'll:

+- Create an Azure IoT Central application
-* Create an Azure function that uploads telemetry data to an Azure Cosmos DB collection.
+- Create an Azure function that logs an HTTP request payload
-* Configure a telemetry rule of the Azure IoT Central application.
+- Configure and validate IoT telemetry rules of an Azure IoT Central application
-* Validate the functionality of the Azure IoT Central telemetry pipeline consisting of an Azure Function app and an Azure Cosmos DB collection.

 ## Prerequisites

 To perform this exercise, you need:

-* An Azure subscription.
+- An Azure subscription.
-* A Microsoft account or an Azure AD account with the Global Administrator role in the Azure AD tenant that's associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription.
+- A Microsoft account or an Azure AD account with the Global Administrator role in the Azure AD tenant that's associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription.
-* To have completed the exercise unit **Set up Azure Cosmos DB**.
+- To have completed the exercise unit **Set up Azure Cosmos DB**.

 ## Create an Azure IoT Central application

 1. Start a web browser and navigate to the [Welcome to IoT Central](https://apps.azureiotcentral.com/?azure-portal=true) page.
-1. On the **Welcome to IoT Central** page, select the avatar icon.
+1. On the **Welcome to IoT Central** page, select the avatar icon in the upper right corner.
 1. When prompted, sign in to access the Azure subscription you'll be using in this module.
 1. On the **Welcome to IoT Central** page, expand the vertical menu, and then select the **My apps** menu entry.
 1. On the **My apps** page, select **+ New application**.
 1. On the **Build your IoT application** page, ensure that the **Retail** tab is selected, review the available application, and in the **In-store analytics - condition monitoring** tile, select **Create app**.

+   :::image type="content" source="../media/6-iot-central-create-app-using-template.png" alt-text="Screenshot of the built-in templates on the Build your IoT application page in the IoT Central Application portal.":::

 1. On the **New application** page, configure the following settings, and then select **Create**.
-   :::image type="content" source="../media/6-iot-central-create-app-using-template.png" alt-text="Screenshot of the built-in templates on the Build your IoT application page in the IoT Central Application portal.":::

    | Setting | Configuration |
    | --- | --- |